FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 Below is a guide of how you should do your physical activities.
 If you follow these steps, the Achilles tendonitis will fade away.

-See also 8 Best Shoes for Running on Grass Securely!
+See also 5 Best Running Shoes for Compartment Syndrome

 1. Choose proper shoes.